salan668/FAE/README.md

 # FAE

 Feature Analysis Explorer (FAE) can help researchers develop a classification model with comparison among different methods.
-This project was inspired on the [Radiomics](http://www.radiomics.io/), and provides some functions to help extract features with batch process.
+This project was inspired on the [Radiomics](http://www.radiomics.io/), and provides a GUI to help analyze the feature matrix, including feature matrix pre-process, model development, and results visualization.

-If you publish any work which uses this package, I will appreciate that you could cite the following publication: [Song Y, Zhang YD, Yan X, Liu H, Zhou M, Hu B, Yang G, Computer-aided diagnosis of prostate cancer using a deep convolutional neural network from multiparametric MRI.
-J Magn Reson Imaging.
-2018 Apr 16. doi: 10.1002/jmri.26047.](https://www.ncbi.nlm.nih.gov/pubmed/29659067)
+If you publish any work which uses this package, I will appreciate that you could give the following link (https://github.com/salan668/FAE)

 Welcome any issues and PR.